From A to Z, we’ve got vitamins, supplements, and herbs to help you win your battle against an outbreak.

 Olive Leaf Extract

-One of the ways it’s effective against the herpes virus is its ability to stimulate protein production in the body.
-Here is the most popular Olive Leaf Extract we could find.
+One of the ways Olive Leaf Extract is effective against the herpes virus is its ability to stimulate protein production in the body.

 These proteins help to inhibit viral replication and activation.
 It can even enter an infected host cell and pose a threat to the virus there.
 But, oleuopein isn’t the only biologically active component in olive leaf extract.